Your Rights and Responsibilities as an Employee in Washington State

 This publication has general information about employment rights in Washington State.
 It is only an overview.
 It does not give all details of the law.
 It should not replace legal advice from a lawyer.

 To find out more about your legal rights, read one of the resources listed in the "Where to Get Help" section at the end of this publication.

 This publication focuses on private employment.
 If you are a public employee (you work for a local, county, state or federal agency), you have other, different rights.
 The section at the end of this publication called "Where to Get Help" has a list of some agencies that help public employees.

 The following agencies generously helped to create this publication: Columbia Legal Services, the Northwest Justice Project, the Legal Voice, the Unemployment Law Project and the Thurston County Dispute Resolution Center.

-In this publication, we will talk a lot about "discrimination."
+In this publication, we will talk about "discrimination."
 Generally, "discrimination" means treating certain people differently than others.
 Discrimination is illegal when people are treated differently because of their age, sex, race, marital status, national origin, disability, or because they might want to join a union.
 No employer can legally ask questions that might show a bias or discriminate against you based on these things.
-An employer can ask questions to help him/her evaluate how you will do at a specific job.
+An employer can ask questions to help evaluate how you will do at a specific job.

 - In some places in Washington State, employers cannot legally ask about your politics or sexual orientation.

 Here are some examples of questions that are legal and not legal.

 Sex discrimination: Specific questions about your marital status, spouse, children, childcare arrangements, whether you are pregnant or intend to become pregnant or about your dependents.

 It is okay to ask if you can meet the work schedule or if you have other commitments that might keep you from coming to work.